sipcapture/homer/README.md

 #### :package: Deploy a Capture Agent (CA)
+Ready to ship data to Homer?
 Install a HEP Capture Agent based on your needs and preferences:
 * **HEPlify**
   :o: CA developed in go, portable, near zero configuration
 * **CaptAgent**: